-Stable near-term outlook; favourable long-term prospects: In terms of the near-term outlook for the container logistics sector - the CFS, ICDs and CTOs segments are expected to display moderate growth in the current fiscal and FY 2019 as the international trade volumes have shown a revival.
+Stable outlook in the near term as trade volume growth revives; favourable growth outlook over the medium term, driven by increasing containerisation, new terminals/ ports, DFC and DMIC Stable near-term outlook; favourable long-term prospects: In terms of the near-term outlook for the container logistics sector - the CFS, ICDs and CTOs segments are expected to display moderate growth in the current fiscal (FY2020) as the international trade volumes have shown a revival in FY2019.
 Notwithstanding the moderation in economic growth, the industry's long-term prospects remain highly favourable as containerisation witnesses a renewed focus with new capacities coming up online and providing the necessary environment for increased usage of containers.
 On account of the country's growing external trade and increased orientation towards containerisation, container traffic volumes should grow at a 10-12% CAGR over the next decade.
 The growth in the port logistics segment is expected to be mainly led by benefits arising out of GST implementation and volume growth in containerisation/new terminals at ports leading to incremental growth in volumes.
 Besides, the port logistics industry should benefit from a favourable demand environment over the long term due to ongoing projects such as a dedicated freight corridor (DFC) and the Delhi-Mumbai industrial Corridor (DMIC), as well as the opening up of new business segments like 3PL and cold chains.